 I then realized the area I wanted to stay in for the remainder of my trip was the Roma and Zona Rosa neighborhood.
 I was hoping to use some of my hotel points for a nice hotel that included a club lounge that would give me opportunities for some free breakfast and dinners.
 You can sometimes get access to these lounges with elite status such as Hilton Diamond or in this case, I booked the Marriott Reforma and was granted access with my platinum status.
 I researched the recent reviews on google and tripadvisor before booking and several people said that the club lounge was closed but the hotel was providing a nice selection of food in the evenings.
 When I checked in, I was shocked and what they actually offered:

 Free breakfast in the restaurant, and then anything on the bar menu (besides alcohol) from 5pm-10pm.
 The bar menu included a small selection of appetizers, soups, salads, entrees, and desserts.
 The entrees included pastas, burgers, and even filet mignon!

-I booked 5 nights at this hotel for 95,000 points and got free breakfast and dinner daily.
+I booked five nights at this hotel for 95,000 points and got free breakfast and dinner daily.
 The dinners included delicious and huge meals because they let you order as much as you want.
 My first night's dinner: Chicken and rice soup, Fish tacos, Filet Mignon, and cheesecake.
 My bill each night was zero (plus a tip).

-The room was great and the hotel had a very nice gym, hot tub, sauna, and a terrific location.
+The room was great and the hotel had a nice gym, hot tub, sauna, and a terrific location.